ben-rosner-williamsburg/ben-rosner-williamsburg/README.md

 ### Currently Working On
 * Our team took first place in Turing School of Software and Design's Demo Comp for our project [WeatherTogether](https://weather-together.github.io/weather1-fe)!
 * I'm volunteering on the [Model.Earth](https://model.earth/) project as a Front-End Developer.
-* I'm also currently working on an app called Bandr.
+* I'm also currently working on an app called Roughpad.
 (Coming soon!)

 ### Technologies